Biden's top diplomat calls for deeper Japan ties, as China, North Korea cast shadow

 “The economic relationship between the United States and Japan is, as you know very well, one of the strongest in the world,” Blinken told a group of Japanese business leaders.

-He said the pandemic had exposed vulnerabilities in global supply chains for critical products, including medical equipment, supplies, semiconductors.

-The countries needed to work together to build secure and resilient supply chains for the future, he said.

-North Korea is likely to be in sharp focus after the White House said Pyongyang had so far rebuffed efforts from the United States to engage in dialogue.
+North Korea was also in sharp focus after the White House said Pyongyang had so far rebuffed efforts to engage in dialogue.
 North Korea warned the new U.S. administration against “causing a stink” if it wants peace, North Korean state media reported on Tuesday.

-At the opening of the bilateral meeting with the Japanese foreign minister Toshimitsu Motegi, Blinken said he wanted to work with Japan and allies on the denuclearisation of North Korea.
+At the opening of a “2+2” meeting Blinken said he wanted to work with Japan and allies on the denuclearisation of North Korea.
+The “2+2” meeting was between Blinken, Austin and Japan’s foreign and defence ministers.

+Earlier in the day Blinken said Tokyo and Washington shared a commitment to democracy, human rights and rule of law and said they are “under threat in many places, including in the region, whether it’s in Burma or whether in different ways, China.”

+After the Seoul leg, Blinken will fly to Alaska, where he will be joined by the national security adviser Jake Sullivan for their first in-person talks with Chinese counterparts.

+China has maritime sovereignty disputes with Japan in the East China Sea and Southeast Asian countries in the South China Sea and has sent its coast guard to chase away fishing vessels from other countries, sometimes resulting in their sinking.

-The concept of Free and Open Indo-Pacific is a major priority for Tokyo as it seeks to curb China’s activity in the East and South China Seas.
+Foreign Minister Toshimitsu Motegi said China-related issues took up the majority of his talks with Blinken and “expressed strong opposition to China’s unilateral attempt to change the status quo in the East and South China Seas.”

-Following bilateral meetings, both Austin and Blinken were due to meet with their counterparts for a joint session of “2+2” talks and were expected to address some other items raised during Quad such as maritime, cyber and economic security.

-Analysts also expect Tokyo to seek U.S. support for the upcoming Tokyo Olympics and follow-up talks on other subjects that figured at the Quad summit, such as the commitment to boost COVID-19 vaccine supplies in Asia and climate change.
+The talks were expected to address other items raised during the Quad summit, including the commitment to boost COVID-19 vaccine supplies in Asia and climate change.

+Motegi said Blinken expressed support for the staging of Tokyo Olympics during their bilateral meeting.

-In his remarks to Tokyo-based U.S. diplomats Blinken said the summer Games “involve planning for several different scenarios,” and added that “whenever and however, Team USA ends up competing, it will be because of you.”
+But Blinken sounded non-committal in his remarks to Tokyo-based U.S. diplomats, saying the summer Games “involve planning for several different scenarios,” and adding that “whenever and however, Team USA ends up competing, it will be because of you.”

 The secretaries are expected to make a courtesy call on Japanese Prime Minister Yoshihide Suga, who is set to visit the White House as the first foreign leader to meet Biden in April.